hupe13/extensions-leaflet-map-github/readme.md

 #### leaflet.zoomhome

 "Home" button to reset the view.
+A must for clustering markers.

 <pre>
 [leaflet-map ....]